naclsn/sel/README.md

 characters; for example `{a {b} c}` is a valid string contaning exactly `a {b} c`.

 There is no direct way to represent lists.
-To obtain an list, the `@` operator (or [the underlying function]()) can be used.
+To obtain a list, the `@` operator (or [the underlying function]()) can be used.
 Here are some examples: expression                | yields (represented as JSON)